Project Flat Top: Final disposition

 The ship left South Vietnam in late 1972 and was given one more mission; during Operation Hula Hoop 73, the ship, along with USNS Wheeling (T-AGM-8), monitored French nuclear tests in the Tuamotu Archipelago.
+The Army troops were flown directly back to Texas.
+Only the civilian maritime crew remained aboard.
 During the voyage, the ship was hit by a typhoon that caused a crack in the hull.
 En route to Mururoa, the ship began to leak so badly that she needed immediate repair.
 Relying on the Law of the sea that allows a ship in distress to enter the nearest port, she anchored at Papeete on Tahiti, French Polynesia.
 A US Navy repair crew was sent from Pearl Harbor to patch the ship.
 While returning to the US, she stopped in Guam and Hawaii.

 Corpus Christi Bay traversed the Panama Canal and sailed to her home base of Corpus Christi, arriving on 19 December 1972.
 Upon inspection in Charleston, the condition and age of the ship did not warrant the expense of further repair.
 The ship was ultimately determined by Military Sealift Command to be "in excess of current and future requirements".
 Corpus Christi Bay was taken out of service in 1973 and berthed in ready reserve status at Corpus Christi.